Ferdy89/proposals/Finding-The-Objects-In-Your-Logic.md

 It can also be very beneficial for developers that want to improve their design skills and need guidance on actionable points for how to do so.

-I lead a development team of people with very diverse skills.
-For some time I have struggled finding ways to effectively make collective decisions with some and also to provide specific guidance to others.
+I used to lead a development team of people with very diverse skills.
+For some time I struggled finding ways to effectively make collective decisions with some team members and also to provide specific guidance to others.
 I have found that opinions are hard to communicate without tangible metrics and rules to back them up.
-After finding those metrics and defining some rules, our team has been able to be better aligned on our collective goals for code quality and move faster.
+After finding those metrics and defining some rules, the team was able to be better aligned on a set of collective goals for code quality and move faster.